yanbotang/yanbotang.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome!
-I am a PhD candiadate at the University of Toronto and an affiliate of the Vector Insititute under the joint supervision of Nancy Reid and Daniel Roy.
+I am a PhD candidate at the University of Toronto and an affiliate of the Vector Insititute under the joint supervision of Nancy Reid and Daniel Roy.
-My main interest lies in higher order asymptotics and inference in the presence of a high number of nuissance paramters.
+My main interest lies in higher order asymptotics and inference in the presence of a high number of nuisance parameters.
-I am also interested in inference problems in statsitical genetics, and I primarily work with Radu Criau and Lei Sun at the University of Toronto on such problems.
+I am also interested in inference problems in statistical genetics, and I primarily work with Radu Craiu and Lei Sun at the University of Toronto on such problems.
 This website contains a list of my publications, talks and CV.

-If you are interested in contacting me, my email is right under my profile photo.
+If you are interested in contacting me, my email is yanbo@utstat.toronto.edu .